 LinkedIn's interface is similar to Facebook's, where users can scroll a vertical feed and see posts and likes from their connections, relevant businesses, and ads.

 LinkedIn users tend to be more in a work mindset when using the platform because most of the content from their peers and other businesses is career-oriented.
-So, you’ll be reaching people who are more likely to be thinking about their job, their company, and their teams.
+So, you'll be reaching people thinking about work.

 LinkedIn audiences are also work-focused.
 You can target people based on where they work, what industry they work in, what their job titles are, and so on.